 Star rating is a playful way to obtain a score for a certain subject such as service, customer satisfaction, etc.

 The smiley and emoji rating is mostly used to get a feeling of what the respondent thinks or feels concerning a certain subject.
-E.g.: How did you like the training?, What do you think of our new design?, ...
-Choose whether the smiley or emoji icons suit your design the best.
-Enter a question and ask the participant to rate your product or service by clicking on one of the 5 smileys or emojis.
+For example "How did you like the training?", or "What do you think of our new design?".
+Choose the icons that suit your design the best.
+Enter an inquiry and ask the participant to rate your product or service by clicking on one of the 5 smileys or emojis.

-6 Text Only
+6. Text Only

-Text Only is not used to ask questions, but to add a content box with extra information.
+Text Only is not used to ask something, but to add a content box with extra information.
 Enter text and an image to announce a new chapter or to give extra information to a question or case.

-A Form question is used to collect data.
+A Form is used to collect data.
 The different form fields make it easy and clear for the respondent what he or she has to fill in.

 These are the different form field options available:

-- Text - Single Line - A small text box where the respondent can only type a single line of text.
-Mostly used for a name, company name, job title etc.
+- Text - Single Line: A small text box where the respondent can only type a single line of text.
+Mostly used for a name, company name, job title, etc.

-- Email - The respondent will have to fill in his or her email address.
+- Email: The respondent will have to fill in his or her email address.
 The address has a validation check on the '@' and the extension.

-- Date - To make sure everyone writes the date in the same way, you can use a Date Field.
+- Date: To make sure everyone writes the date, in the same way, you can use a Date Field.
 This field allows the respondent to choose a date from a calendar.

-- Number - In this box the respondent will only be able to fill in numbers.
+- Number: In this box, the respondent will only be able to fill in numbers.
 Mostly used for phone numbers or age.

-- Text - Area - This field gives the respondent a large area to fill in the answer or specifics you asked for.
+- Text - Area: This field gives the respondent a large area to fill in the answer or specifics you asked for.

 Ranking is mostly used to ask for preferences (What movie did you like best) or knowledge (Order the presidents of the US).
 The answers you insert will appear in boxes that the respondent can drag and drop where he or she thinks or feels it belongs.

 Calculate your Net Promoter Score using a 0-10 scale: “How likely is it that you would recommend [brand] to a friend or colleague?”.
-In the reports, you'll find the results of the NPS question to be adjusted to indicate the detractors, passives, and promoters.
+In the reports, you'll find the results of the NPS to be adjusted to indicate the detractors, passives, and promoters.

-10 Image Upload
+10. Image Upload

-11 Slider (Numbers)
+11. Slider (Numbers)

 With the Number Slider, you can ask your respondent for a score or rating.
-The difference between a Number Slider and Star Rating is that the numbers of a number slider is unlimited, whereas the Star Rating can only go to 10.
+The difference between a Number Slider and Star Rating is that the numbers of a number slider are unlimited, whereas the Star Rating can only go to 10.
 You can also add labels to the slider, which could be numbers or text labels such as "Not good at all" to "Very good".

-12 Slider (Text)
+12. Slider (Text)

 If you want to know a degree of opinion instead of a score you can use the Text Slider.
 The answers you add will appear on the slider from left to right.
 Add degrees of statements such as "Not good at all" to "very good" or "I'm not interested" to "I'll buy it immediately".

-13 Scratch Card
+13. Scratch Card

-14 Slot Machine
+15. Slot Machine

 This feature is only available for paying plans.
 Slot machines are another way to keep the attention of your respondents.
 An incentive can be promised when a respondent wins.
 This will improve the participation rate and lower the drop-out rate.
 Set the probability of winning and determine how many times someone can play the Slot Machine.